MP3 Encoder Help Guides and reference for converting audio files to MP3 on macOS

 While encoding files or adding files to the queue, the Encode button turns into a Cancel button.
 Clicking it stops the encoding process or stops files from being added to the queue.
 Files currently being encoded stop and the partially encoded output is deleted.
 Files that have not yet finished encoding remain in the queue.

-Write Metadata toolbar icon Write Metadata
+Write Metadata

 Click and hold the Encode button to reveal the Write Metadata button, or add the button to the toolbar by option-clicking the toolbar and choosing Customize Toolbar….
 Pressing this button writes the metadata back to the original file, allowing MP3 Encoder to function as a basic tag editor.
 Click the Metadata button to open the metadata editor.